ny83427/tankwar/About.md

     ```

 * You might be surprised to see certain old style `for` loops, however that's
-purposely written to avoid introduce `CopyOnWriteArrayList` or relatively complex
+purposely written to avoid introducing `CopyOnWriteArrayList` or relatively complex
 thread safe handling, you can figure it out yourself via comparing two code snippets
-in the below:
+in the below in different contexts:

     ```java
     for (int i = 0; i < objects.size(); i++) {